 The Puente program is dedicated with your success in mind providing:

-- Dedicated staff to provide you with academic advising, create an academic plan, and enroll in classes
+- Dedicated staff to help you with academic advising, creating an academic plan, and enrolling in classes

 History of The PUENTE Program